 - The AIMLOrchestration undertake control tasks for the recommended and approved configuration changes, e.g., concurrency control, to ensure that their action will not conflict with other ongoing or proposed actions.
 In case of conflicts the AIMLOrchestration may choose to schedule the action to a different time from when it is proposed.

 - At the right time, the AIMLOrchestration implements the action onto the network and subsequently manages the coordination.

-@startuml Procedure 2.
-Requesting and Instantiating an MLInferenceEmulationJobs

-skinparam Shadowing false

-skinparam Monochrome true

-!pragma teoz true

-'Autonumber

-skinparam maxMessageSize 130

-participant "Active, unapproved \nNAF e.g., A" as NAFA

-participant "Active, approved \n NAF e.g., B" as NAFB

-participant "AIML \nOrchestrator" as Orch

-collections "Peer \n NAFs e.g., C, D,.. " as NAFC

-NAFA -> NAFA: 1.
-Compute configuration, e.g. select action a

-& NAFB -> NAFB: 1.
-Compute configuration, e.g. select action a

-NAFA -> Orch: 2.

-& NAFB -> Orch: 2.
-Request action a, PM interval t sec.

-Orch -> Orch: 3.
-Select action to execute

-Orch -> NAFA: 4.

-& Orch -> NAFB: 4.
-Notify NAFs of selected action.

-Orch -> Orch: 5.
-Execute selected action

-@enduml